Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: A review of Thurston's metric and the arc metric

 is an $e^t$-Lipschitz map for every $t\geq0$.
 We refer to these maps as \emph{stretch maps}.

-Thurston's stretch map construction produces hyperbolic metrics $h_t$ by expanding distances along the maximal lamination $\lambda$ by a factor of $e^t$ and replacing the metric on the complementary triangles with the pullback (hyperbolic) metric with respect to $e^t$-expansion maps on ideal triangles.
-It is not difficult to see that this gives a well-defined construction when $\lambda$ consists of finitely many leaves, but careful analysis is required when there are infinitely many.
-This is done by Thurston in \cite[\S4]{Thurston1986}.
-Stretch maps yield geodesics rays $(S,h_t)$ for the Thurston metric.
-We refer to geodesic segments of $(S,h_t)$ as \emph{stretch paths}; they are at the heart of the results developed in \cite{Thurston1986}.
+Thurston's stretch map construction is clearly well-defined when $\lambda$ consists of finitely many leaves, but careful analysis is required when $\lambda$ has (uncountably) infinitely many leaves --- Thurston did this in \cite[\S4]{Thurston1986}.
+Stretch maps varied over $t$ yield geodesic rays $(S,h_t)$ for the Thurston metric.
+We refer to geodesic segments of $(S,h_t)$ as \emph{stretch paths}; they are central to the results developed in \cite{Thurston1986}.